dinadeljanin/js-pokemon-search-practice-assignment/README.md

 ### Deliverables:

 1. Implement a filter functionality for your Pokemon list.
-1. Implement a flip functionality on each Pokemon.
+- [x] Implement a flip functionality on each Pokemon.
+(Read: when u click spriteyboi, the image toggles)
 1. Your search should include pokemon whose names are **not** exact matches
 1. AS A BONUS, add a way to show users details for a particular pokemon: moves, abilities, etc.

 ---